 Generally, if you use your personal car, pickup truck, or light van for rental activities, you can deduct the expenses using one of two methods: actual expenses or the standard mileage rate.
-For 2005, the standard mileage rate is 401⁄2 cents a mile for all business miles driven before September 1.
-The rate is 481⁄2 cents a mile for all business miles driven after August 31.
+For 2006, the standard mileage rate is 441/2 cents a mile for all business miles.
 For more information, see chapter 4 of Publication 463.